This post, 6 Common Beginner Student Problems and How to Solve Them, is a two-part post by Ivy Belk Pirl.

 Playing legato too soon, before a good hand shape and arm/finger coordination is established, will almost always invite tension in.

-Click below to learn more and begin inspiring MORE student practice today.
+Click the image below to learn more and sign up!